FinlayDWebb/2024-Summer-Math-Research/README.md

 Specifics to come.

 # Progress log
-Including general overviews, problems, intended solutions, outcomes, and main takeaways for TL;DR (in that order).
+Each day including general overviews, problems, intended solutions, outcomes, and main takeaways for TL;DR (in that order).

 -------------------------------------------------------------